chinonso810/alx-zero_day/0x03-git/README.md

 	4. Updated the file bash/alx by replacing echo "ALX" with echo "ALX School is so cool!".

 	5. Deleted the directory js.

+## Updated my alx-zero_day repository from GitHub.com

+	1. Updated the README.md file in the main branch from GitHub.com.